Q1. What is heredity? (2021 C, AI 2014)

 (b) Reproduction isolation.

-Ans. (a) Natural selection - Nature selects the best traits in.a species, leadin g to survival of fittest and evolution of species.
+(a) Natural selection - Nature selects the best traits in a species, leading to survival of fittest and evolution of species.
 This phenomenon is known as natural selection.

 (b) Reproduction isolation - It refers to the mechanism which checks the organisms of two different groups from interbreeding.

-(b) Insects, octopus, planaria and vertebrates possess eyes.
-Can we group these animals together on the basis of eyes that they possess?
-Justify your answer giving reason.
+(b) Insects, octopuses, planarians, and vertebrates possess eyes.
+Can we group these animals together on the basis of the eyes that they possess?
+Justify your answer by giving a reason.

 (b) These organisms cannot be grouped together as the structure of eye in each is very different.
 This means that they have separate evolutionary origin.